 The next day, we made it as far as the protected bay of Ko Phi Phi Don (N07°43.979' E098°46.100'), a 7-hour motor-sail.

 Imposing cliffs of Ko Phi Phi Don

 Phi Phi has impressive scenery.
 Tall, limestone, sentinel cliffs protect its palmed beaches, however with its close proximity to touristy Phuket, it is overrun with travellers.
 It is full of tour boats roaring back and forth, shuttling the invaders of serenity to what's left of the beach.
 The uncontrolled development has plastered the shore with tacky stalls, hotels, and eateries were one can now only see tranquility in the imagination of times lost,

-We gladly pulled anchor the next morning (July 31st) and sailed for 8 hours, past Phi Phi Lei which was the setting for the 2000 movie The Beach (beach hidden from this view).
+Next morning (July 31st), we gladly pulled anchor and sailed for 8 hours, past Ko Phi Phi Lei which was the setting for the 2000 movie The Beach (beach hidden from this view).

 Location of movie

 We beat most of the way on a port tack up into the east sound of Phuket to uninhabited Ko Rang Yai (N07°57.445' E098°26.922') where we shared the peaceful anchorage with only 1 other sailboat and a couple of longtails.
 (Longtails are Southeast Asian boats that have their own version of an outboard consisting of a motor mounted high on the transom with its propeller extending several metres out the rear, giving the boats their name.)
 This Island's shoals are said to produce top quality pearls for export around the world.
 Tiny Ko Rang Yai can be circumnavigated in about 15 minutes!

 Longtail - see prop way at the back